openhwgroup/cva6/README.md

 ### core-v-cores
 Empty sub-directory into which the RTL from one or more of the [CORE-V-CORES](https://github.com/openhwgroup/core-v-cores) repositories is cloned.

-### cv32e40p
-Verification Environments, testbenches, testcases and simulation Makefiles for the CV32E40P core.

-### cva6
+### cv32e40p, cv32e40x, cv32e40s, cva6
-Verification Environments, testbenches, testcases and simulation Makefiles for the CVA6 cores.
+Core-specific verification code.

 ### docs
-Source for GitHub Pages.
-Contains a pointers to the [Verification Strategy document](https://core-v-docs-verif-strat.readthedocs.io/en/latest/), the [CORE-V-DOCS](https://github.com/openhwgroup/core-v-docs) repository, and available coverage reports.
+Sources for the Verification Strategy document, DV plans, coding style guidelines and available coverage reports.

 ### mk
 Common simulation Makefiles that support testbenches for all CORE-V cores.